leebase/longreply/_pages/michhelp.md

 - **Tax Credits:** While unemployed now, future employment could qualify her for the Earned Income Tax Credit (EITC) and Child Tax Credit, potentially refundable up to $1,500 per child, which could be a financial boost.

 ### Survey Note
-This comprehensive analysis aims to ensure your 30-year-old daughter, an unmarried mother of two children under 2 (4 months and 21 months) living with their father in Michigan, can access all possible financial aid, government programs, community support, and other resources.
+This comprehensive analysis aims to ensure your 30-year-old young mother, an unmarried mother of two children under 2 (4 months and 21 months) living with their father in Michigan, can access all possible financial aid, government programs, community support, and other resources.
 She is currently unemployed due to daycare costs exceeding potential earnings, on Medicaid, and receiving SNAP benefits, living in an apartment.
 Given her partner's suspended license due to a drug conviction from 8 years ago (revoked for 10 years, impacting their finances), and her lack of awareness about childcare options, this note covers all aspects requested, including legal aid awareness despite no current issues.

 #### State & Federal Benefits
 Given her current benefits, we start with expanding these: